KyleGrande/sentistock-cdk/README.md

-# Welcome to your CDK Python project!
+# CDK Python for Sentistock!

-This is a blank project for CDK development with Python.
+This is for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.